-LT 115 Library Operational Skills/Public Services (3) 3 hours lecture
+LT 115 Library Operational Skills/Public Services (3)

 This course will prepare the student to provide public service in the circulation area of the library.
 Students will be introduced to principles and practices of customer service, interlibrary loan services, circulation of materials, fines, patron records, supervision, material shelving, maintaining statistics, and building security and emergency procedures.